 During our Puglia travel research, we were grateful for and overwhelmed by all the recommendations we received.
 Particularly thanks to our Puglian friends Franca and Gianni, there was plenty to sift through.
 We allowed the chance twists and turns of the road — “let’s pull over here…maybe we should stop here for the night” — to serve as our sorting mechanism.

-If you’ve never been to Puglia, maybe the following photos, experiences and stories can draw an image in your mind’s eye — and help you plan a trip of your own.
+If you’ve never thought of visiting Puglia, maybe the following photos, experiences and stories can draw an image in your mind’s eye — and help you plan a trip of your own.

-1. Find your way home by walking the medieval old town walls of Bari.
+1. Find your way home in Bari, Puglia by walking the medieval old town walls.